 - Zipper Are Less Waterproof: Water can get in through the zipper.
-A lot of nicer bags come with waterproof zippers or you can buy a waterproof rain cover.
+A lot of high quality bags now come with waterproof zippers or you can buy a waterproof rain cover.

 - Poorer Fit: Some people complain that these packs are too wide and less comfortable because it doesn’t hug your body as well as a hiking backpack.

 - Poor Support System: Front-loaders were designed as luggage so the support system tends to be less advanced than on hiking-style backpacks.
 This means the bag will become more uncomfortable on longer treks but most people won’t be wearing their backpack around for that long so this also isn’t a dealbreaker.
 However, modern higher-end bags have a proper support system so that’s something to consider.